 Chronic Idiopathic Hives and Idiopathic Angioedema

 This is a common disorder, and the diagnosis of idiopathic hives and angioedema is made when no cause can be found.
 The skin symptoms may vary from severe to mild or may intermittently subside, and routine blood tests show no obvious abnormalities.
 Chronic hives does not appear to be a true allergic reaction, because IgE antibody is not involved, and no contact with an allergen is needed to bring on the symptoms.

 Acute hives caused by an allergic reaction is a common condition in children and adults.
 When an allergen (for example, a food or insect sting) to which the person is allergic enters the bloodstream, it starts a series of reactions in the body’s immune system.
 These reactions lead to the release of histamine and other chemicals into the blood and can result in hives and/or other allergic symptoms.
-Common allergens that can cause acute hives include foods, drugs (particularly antibiotics such as penicillin), and venoms from the stings of insects such as bee, wasp, yellow jacket, hornet, or fire ant, but virtually any allergen has the potential to cause hives.
+Common allergens that can cause acute hives include foods, drugs, and venoms from the stings of insects such as bee, wasp, yellow jacket, hornet, or fire ant, but virtually any allergen has the potential to cause hives.